asadjvd/Terraform-Projects/TF-AWS-RR-Containerized-App/terraform/modules/iam/README.md

 # IAM Module

-This module creates IAM roles and instance profiles for EC2 instances in the Ritual Roast application.
+This module creates IAM roles for ECS and EC2 instance.
+Also, an instance profiles for EC2 instance in the Ritual Roast application.

 ## Features

-- EC2 instance role with assume role policy
+- ECS and EC2 instance role with assume role policy
 - Systems Manager (SSM) access for Session Manager
 - Secrets Manager access for database credentials
-- S3 Bucket access for project files
+- ECR access to pull images from Amazon ECR
 - Instance profile for EC2 attachment

 ## Usage